reynico/blog.nico.ninja/_posts/2024-02-01-3d-printer-remote-shutdown.md

 # Schematic

-The electronics side of the project involved a [HW-307](https://thinkrobotics.com/products/1-channel-relay-module-shield-5v) relay board, that only works well with 5v; Since the onboard transistor is a PNP transistor, driven with the 3.3v ESP01 board there isn't enough voltage at the transistor base to trigger down the relay.
+The electronics side of the project involved a [HW-307](https://thinkrobotics.com/products/1-channel-relay-module-shield-5v) relay board, that only works well with 5v; Since the onboard transistor is a PNP transistor, while driven with the 3.3v ESP01 board there isn't enough voltage at the transistor base to trigger down the relay.
 The result is that the relay is always on.

 [![Schematic](/assets/images/3dprinter-remote-shutdown-1/ender3power_schem.png)](/assets/images/3dprinter-remote-shutdown-1/ender3power_schem.png)